 The following is a discussion between Chanson Dinhars and me in response to The Ball of Light.
-It’s a lucid dream about the nature of Consciousness and Being.
+It’s a lucid dream about the nature of Being and Creation.
 He also commented on something I described during my experience Inside Ivy, which is an account of what happened when I (my consciousness) entered my favorite house plant.

 When I chose to respond to Chanson’s remarks in the most constructive way I could, several interesting thoughts emerged.
 One, is looking at self-improvement as being natural or built into who and what we are.
 When I turned the idea of self-improvement around, I could see how it’s also another form of addiction recovery, like recovery from drug and alcohol addiction.
 In this case, it’s recovery from negative or less than ideal beliefs, attitudes, values and expectations that create results we don’t like or want in our lives.